Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Julian smiled, and gave him a friendly clap on the shoulder.
 "Rejection always hurts, bro.
 Everyone gets it.
 I did too, before I met my girlfriends."

 That was a bit of a relief, really.
-If even *he* got turned down...but still.
+If even *he* got turned down... but still.
 There was something else gnawing at Hunter, too.
-He didn’t really know how to phrase it, or give any voice to it, but...maybe not now.
+He didn’t really know how to phrase it, or give any voice to it, but... maybe not now.
 So he just nodded.

 "So, don’t worry too much about it," Julian finished.
 "Life just sorta happens, y’know?
 And for someone like you, Folctha is about the best place for it to happen, so just live it, and have fun."